Amey-Thakur/DATA-WAREHOUSING-AND-MINING-AND-DATA-WAREHOUSING-AND-MINING-LAB/README.md

 </div>

 > [!TIP]
-> **Lab Concept**: Data mining experiments often require understanding of preprocessing steps before applying algorithms.
-When using WEKA, always ensure your dataset is properly formatted (ARFF) and preprocessed for optimal results.
+> **Strategic Insight**: The success of any Data Mining project lies in the quality of Data Preprocessing ("Garbage In, Garbage Out").
+A robust Data Warehouse schema (Star/Snowflake) is the backbone of efficient OLAP.
+When implementing algorithms in **WEKA** or **Python**, always prioritize data cleaning, normalization, and correct format conversion (ARFF/CSV) to ensure statistically significant results.

 | # | Experiment | Date | Report |
 |:-:|:---|:---:|:-:|